 #5 Newcastle Coal Export Port

 As the world's biggest coal export port, Newcastle's fortunes are dangerously linked to the fortunes of the coal sector.

 The Newcastle Coal Export Terminal (NCET) is one of three terminals at Newcastle, and is owned and operated by the Newcastle Coal Infrastructure Group (NCIG), which is in turn owned by a group of coal producers including BHP, Yancoal, Whitehaven and Peabody.

-NCIG was placed on review for downgrade in December 2015, with Moody’s analyst Mary Anne Low stating that “the sustained weakness in coal prices and the uncertain duration of the downturn is increasing the likelihood of counterparty failure and consequent volatility in NCIG’s cash flows”.
-That rating downgrade took place in June 2016, with the group’s debt downgraded to “junk”.
-The downgrade followed a failed attempt by NCIG to refinance $500 million of its debt.
-BHP Billiton also failed to refinance $500 million of its debt, with banks apparently less willing to lend to the sector in the face of its poor outlook.
+NCIG was placed on review for downgrade in December 2015, with Moody's stating that "the sustained weakness in coal prices and the uncertain duration of the downturn is increasing the likelihood of counterparty failure and consequent volatility in NCIG's cash flows".
+In June 2016, the group's debt was downgraded to "junk", following a failed attempt by NCIG to refinance $500 million of its debt.
+BHP Billiton also failed to refinance $500 million of its debt, with banks apparently less willing to lend to the sector because of its poor outlook.

-NCIG has attracted over $2 billion of finance from Australia’s big four banks over the years.
+Over the years, NCIG has attracted over $2 billion of finance from Australia's big four banks.
 Back in January 2008, ANZ provided $388 million to enable the initial construction of the NCIG terminal, along with a further $138 million loan for the post-construction phase.

 Through 2010 and 2011 the terminal was expanded over two stages, attracting a total of $569m from ANZ, $461m from CommBank and $241m from NAB.
 Some of the debt for the terminal's expansion was refinanced in March 2014, with ANZ chipping in $294m and NAB providing $102m.